-The first ever League Cup Final between Aston Villa and Rotherham United will be recreated on Wednesday.
+The first ever League Cup Final between Aston Villa and Rotherham will be repeated on Wednesday.
 Thanks to Capital One, fans who attended the inaugural final will get in for free.

 It will be the first time the teams have faced each other in the League Cup since 1961.
 To celebrate, Capital One - competition sponsor and official credit card of The Football League - is offering Villa and Rotherham fans that witnessed the match free tickets to the rematch at Villa Park.